AISC Names 2016 Safety Award Winners

-(Chicago, IL) – More than 70 structural steel facilities are being honored with an AISC Safety Award for their excellent records of safety performance in 2015.
-Awards are given in the categories of “Shop and Office” and “Field Erection” and include the Safety Award of Honor, the Institute’s top safety award, presented for a perfect safety record of no disabling injuries, as well as the Safety Certificate of Merit and Safety Certificate of Commendation.
+(Chicago, IL) – More than 80 structural steel fabrication and erection facilities are being honored with an AISC Safety Award for their excellent records of safety performance in 2016.
+Categories include the Safety Award of Honor -- the Institute’s top safety award -- presented for a perfect safety record of no disabling injuries, as well as the Safety Certificate of Merit and the Safety Certificate of Commendation.
+All of the winners can be viewed at www.aisc.org/safetyawards.

 “AISC’s annual Safety Awards program recognizes excellent records of safety performance, and we commend these facilities for their effective accident prevention programs,” said Tom Schlafly, AISC’s director of safety.
 “Periodic recognition of safety in the workplace has been demonstrated to provide worker incentive and a reminder of the importance of safe practices.”